kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 The following diagram illustrates basic entities and data flows in scope of the notification management:

-* Notifications are generated based on the [notification schema]() created by the developer for the application
+* Notifications are generated based on the [notification schema](#notification-schema) created by the developer for the application
-* The user or admin sends a notification via REST API call or using Administration UI (see [Sending notifications](#sending-notifications)).
+* The user or admin sends a notification via [REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO) call or using Administration UI (see [Sending notifications](#sending-notifications)).

 ![](images/basic_architecture_notification.png)

 ### Configuring Kaa
 This section provides guidance on how to configure notifications in Kaa.

-**Notification schema**
+#### Notification schema

+The Kaa notifications functionality allows transferring any data to endpoints.
+The structure of the data that is carried by notifications is defined by the notification schema configured on the Kaa server and built into Kaa endpoints.
+The notification schema is defined similarly to the endpoint profile schema.
+In addition to the user-defined schema and its version, notifications are characterized by their type that can be either system or user.
+System notifications are processed by the prepackaged endpoint functions, while user notifications are handed over to the client code via the endpoint API.

+Since the data structure requirements may evolve throughout the Kaa-based system lifetime, the Kaa server can be configured to simultaneously handle notification schemas of multiple versions.
+In this case, a notification will have multiple schema versions associated with it, as well as multiple sets of notification data so that each schema version is covered.
+To deliver such a notification to an endpoint, the server chooses the schema version supported by the endpoint.

 The default notification schema installed for Kaa applications is empty.
-You can configure your own notification schema using the Admin UI or REST API.
+You can configure your own notification schema using the Admin UI or [REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO).
 For the purpose of this guide, we will use a simple notification schema shown in the following code block.

 ```json
 {